How to Fix Moisture Plus steam on Miele H6780BP (Wall Oven)

 How often should I descale the steam system on my H6780BP?

 Miele recommends descaling when the oven displays a descaling alert, typically every few months depending on water hardness.
-Using filtered water can extend the time between descaling cycles.
+Using filtered water can help extend the time between descaling cycles.

 Can I use tap water in the Moisture Plus water container?